Skip to main content

 Wash Sale Rule

-An IRS regulation that disallows claiming a tax loss on a security if you buy a substantially identical security within 30 days before or after the sale.
+An IRS rule that blocks you from claiming a tax loss if you buy back the same (or a very similar) investment within 30 days before or after selling it.

-The disallowed loss isn't permanently lost — it gets added to the cost basis of the replacement shares.
-This means you'll eventually recognize the loss when you sell the replacement shares, assuming you don't trigger another wash sale.
+The good news is that a disallowed loss isn't gone forever.
+It gets added to the cost basis of your replacement shares, so you'll eventually get the benefit when you sell those shares later (assuming you don't trigger another wash sale).

-Wash sales apply to stocks, bonds, mutual funds, ETFs, and options.
-They apply across all your accounts, including IRAs.
-Notably, the wash sale rule has historically not applied to cryptocurrency in the U.S., though this may change with evolving regulations.
+Wash sales apply to stocks, bonds, mutual funds, ETFs, and options—and they apply across all your accounts, including IRAs.
+One notable exception as of 2025: the rule hasn't historically applied to crypto, since the IRS classifies it as property rather than a security.
+That said, new legislation could change this.

-For active traders, tracking wash sales manually is extremely difficult.
-Each lot must be checked against purchases across all accounts within the 61-day window.
-This is where automated cost basis tracking becomes essential — software can flag wash sales in real time and adjust your cost basis accordingly.
+For active traders, tracking wash sales by hand is a nightmare.
+Each lot needs to be checked against purchases across every account within that 61-day window.
+This is where automated tracking tools earn their keep—they can flag wash sales in real time and adjust your basis automatically.

-Common mistakes include buying in a retirement account within the wash sale window, reinvesting dividends that trigger a wash sale, and not realizing that options on the same underlying security can trigger the rule.
+Some common traps to watch for: buying in your IRA within the wash sale window (yes, that counts), dividend reinvestments that accidentally trigger a wash sale, and forgetting that options on the same stock can trigger the rule too.

 Frequently Asked Questions